Typing Fallback Functions: A Semantic Approach to Type Safe Smart Contracts: The language and its security types

 The \emph{method table} $\ENV{T}$ and the \emph{state} $\ENV{S}$ map addresses to method and field environments, respectively.
 Thus, for each contract, we have the list of methods it declares (together with the lists of formal parameters and the statement that forms their bodies) and its current state (its fields and their values).
 The method table is constant, once all declarations are performed; in contrast, the state will change during the evaluation of a program.
 Lastly, we also have a \emph{variable environment} $\ENV{V}$, which contains bindings for locally declared variables, including the magic variables and formal parameters of methods; hence, this too will change during the execution of a program.

-Unlike the presentation in \cite{AGL25} and similarly to \cite{AGLM/2024/reocas/outofgas}, we rely on a small-step operational semantics, and we therefore also introduce \emph{stacks} (that, again, use type information---see Section~\ref{sec:types}): \begin{syntax}[h] Q \in \STACKS \IS \bot \OR S ; Q \OR \DEL{x}; Q \OR (\ENV{V}, \Delta); Q \OR s; Q \end{syntax} Briefly, $\bot$ is the empty stack, and besides statements $S$, a stack can also contain: the end-of-scope symbol $\DEL{x}$, denoting deallocation of a local variable $x$; the method-return symbol $(\ENV{V}, \Delta)$, where $\ENV{V}$ contains bindings for local variables and $\Delta$ contains their type annotations, which were in use before the method call and have to be restored at its completion; and, lastly, a security level $s$, since the current security level may be changed and restored during a computation.
-Stacks also obviate the need for an explicit definition of \emph{transactions}; in \cite{AGL25} these are sequences of method invocations, which can be easily rendered in the current setting as stacks made up by the sequential composition of commands corresponding to such calls.
+Differently from \cite{AGL25} and similarly to \cite{AGLM/2024/reocas/outofgas}, we rely on a small-step operational semantics, and we therefore also introduce \emph{stacks} (that, again, use type information---see Section~\ref{sec:types}): \begin{syntax}[h] Q \in \STACKS \IS \bot \OR S ; Q \OR \DEL{x}; Q \OR (\ENV{V}, \Delta); Q \OR s; Q \end{syntax} Briefly, $\bot$ is the empty stack, and besides statements $S$, a stack can also contain: the end-of-scope symbol $\DEL{x}$, denoting deallocation of a local variable $x$; the method-return symbol $(\ENV{V}, \Delta)$, where $\ENV{V}$ and $\Delta$ are the bindings for local variables and their type annotations which were in use before the method call, that have to be restored at its completion; lastly, a security level $s$, since the current security level may be changed and restored during a computation (see Section~\ref{sec:typed_semantics}).
+Stacks also obviate the need for an explicit definition of \emph{transactions}; in \cite{AGL25} these are sequences of method invocations, which can be easily rendered in the current setting as stacks consisting of the sequential composition of commands corresponding to such calls.

-The operational semantics relies on judgements of the form $\CONF{Q, \ENV{TSV}} \trans \CONF{Q', \ENV{T},\ENV{SV}'}$, which in turn are based on judgements of the form $\CONF{e, \ENV{SV}} \trans v$ for evaluating expressions.
-The precise rules are in Appendix~\ref{app:untyped_operational_semantics} and they constitute the real operational semantics of the language.
-However, to define the semantics of types, we shall need a \emph{typed operational semantics}, which performs some runtime type related checks.
-For space reasons, we omit the untyped semantics (which is essentially obtained from the typed one by removing all type related checks) and postpone the definition of the typed one to Section~\ref{sec:typed_semantics}, after we have described the language of types.
+The operational semantics uses transitions of the form $\CONF{Q, \ENV{TSV}} \trans \CONF{Q', \ENV{T},\ENV{SV}'}$, which in turn are based on judgements of the form $\CONF{e, \ENV{SV}} \trans v$ for evaluating expressions.
+The rules are in Appendix~\ref{app:untyped_operational_semantics} and yield the real operational semantics of the language.
+However, to define the semantics of types, we shall need a \emph{typed operational semantics}, which performs some type-related checks.
+For space reasons, we omit the untyped semantics (which is essentially obtained from the typed one by removing all type-related checks) and postpone the definition of the typed one to Section~\ref{sec:typed_semantics}, after we have described the language of types.